If you just got yourself a new hamster, good for you! To help ensure that you got everything, here’s a checklist of supplies you need for a hamster:

-Most enthusiasts prefer a water bottle than a drinking bowl for purposes of sanitation.
+Most enthusiasts prefer a water bottle to a drinking bowl for purposes of sanitation.
 In an inverted bottle with a drinking tube, the water is safe from contaminants such as the beddings inside the cage.
 It can also prevent any accidents between your hamster and a bowl of water.

 Water bottles are usually made of plastic but you can also see other types made of glass.
 The attachments of most bottles are for wire cages and the spouts have a ball bearing at the end to regulate the flow of water.

 If you have a tank, it is not advisable to use suction cups as this can slide off.
-There are water bottles that are free standing or you may also find a water bottle holder that you can insert onto the top side of the tank.
+There are water bottles that are free-standing or you may also find a water bottle holder that you can insert onto the top side of the tank.